Hey, don’t throw away those leftover mashed potatoes! Make this soft and fragrant Mashed Potato Craisin Bread with a sweet cinnamon swirl.

 Instructions

-- Combine the mashed potato and water in a microwave safe bowl.
-Warm in 30 second increments until the mixture is about 110°-120°F, or slightly warmer than body temperature
+- Combine 1 cup cold mashed potatoes and 8 oz warm water in a microwave safe bowl.
+Warm in 30 second increments until the mixture is about 110°-120°F, or slightly warmer than body temperature.

-- Transfer the potato mixture to a mixer bowl and add the yeast, sugar and salt.
+- Transfer the potato mixture to a mixer bowl and add 2 teaspoons dry yeast, 2 oz granulated sugar and.
 Mix on low speed to combine.
-Add 1.5 cup of flour and mix to form a thick batter.
-Remove the bowl from the mixer, sprinkle 1/2 cup of flour over the batter.
+Add 1½ cup of flour and mix to form a thick batter.
+Remove the bowl from the mixer, sprinkle ½ cup of flour over the batter.
 Set aside and allow to rise for 1 hour.

 - Return the bowl to the mixer with the dough hook.
 Mix on low speed to deflate the batter.
-Add the egg, melted butter, cinnamon and orange zest to the batter.
+Add 1 teaspoon table salt, 1 large egg, 2 oz butter, the finely grated zest of 1 orange and 1 teaspoon ground cinnamon to the batter.

-- Add the remaining 2 cups flour, 1/2 cup at a time until the dough gathers onto the dough hook.
-Knead on medium-low speed until the dough is elastic, but is still soft.
-It will be a little sticky.
+- Add the remaining 2 cups flour.
+Knead until the dough gathers onto the dough hook.
+The dough will still be soft and a little sticky.

 - (If mixing by hand add flour until you can no longer stir with a spoon then turn the dough onto a floured surface and continue kneading in flour until the dough is elastic, but is still soft.)

-- Turn the dough out onto a floured surface and knead in the craisins.
+- Turn the dough out onto a floured surface and knead in 6 oz craisins.
 Divide the dough into 2 equal pieces.
-Cover the dough with plastic wrap and let it rest for 10 minutes
+Cover the dough with plastic wrap and let it rest for 10 minutes.
+In a small bowl mix together 1 tablespoon cinnamon and 2 oz granulated sugar.

-- Brush the loaves with egg wash and sprinkle with Demerarra or granulated sugar.
+- Brush the loaves with egg wash and sprinkle with granulated sugar.

 - Bake about 30-35 minutes until golden brown and a toothpick inserted in the center comes out clean.
-The interior temp should be about 190°F.
+The interior temp should be 200 °F.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.